awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Management.md

 **Constraints**
 + You cannot modify or delete the default parameter groups\.
 If you need custom parameter values, you must create a custom parameter group\.
++ The parameter group family and the cluster you're assigning it to must be compatible\.
+For example, if your cluster is running Redis version 3\.2\.10, you can only use parameter groups, default or custom, from the Redis3\.2 family\.
 + If you change a cluster's parameter group, the values for any conditionally modifiable parameter must be the same in both the current and new parameter groups\.
 + When you change a cluster's parameters, the change is applied to the cluster either immediately or after the cluster is restarted\.
 This is true whether you change the cluster's parameter group itself or a parameter value within the cluster's parameter group\.
 To determine when a particular parameter change is applied, see the **Changes Take Effect** column in the tables for [Redis Specific Parameters](ParameterGroups.Redis.md)\.
 For information on rebooting a cluster, see [Rebooting a Cluster](Clusters.Rebooting.md)\.